Share via

 Insertion order

 An insertion order represents a financial agreement you have with your advertiser that specifies what they would like you to execute.
 The insertion order contains information such as the total budget an advertiser allocates to you for a period of time, or which third party verification the advertiser utilizes.
-Insertion orders also allow you to group line items and campaigns accordingly.
+Insertion orders also allow you to group line items accordingly.

 You can have many insertion orders under a single advertiser.